Islanders down Lightning for 8th straight win

 The 22-year-old breezed into the offensive zone and wired a backhand shot that was sticked aside by Vasilevskiy.
 Barzal immediately regained control of the puck, skated in from the left-wing boards and wristed a shot that handcuffed the reigning Vezina Trophy winner, with the puck slowly trickling over the goal line.
 Barzal has scored all of his team-leading six goals in his past seven games.

-Tampa Bay answered just under three minutes later.
+Tampa Bay answered less than three minutes later.
 Defenseman Kevin Shattenkirk entered the offensive zone before he fed Gourde, whose sharp-angle backhand shot from deep in the right circle caromed off Greiss and into the net.
-The goal was Gourde's second of the season.
+The goal was Gourde's second of the season. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)